Impact of the Music of the Spheres World Tour: Media coverage

 Discussing the impact of the tour on La Gaceta, Pablo Hamada considered it a media phenomenon which brought a wave of positivity beyond the shows, as Coldplay became a prominent topic of news coverage and online engagement in the places they visited.
 He associated the fanaticism over the band with their generational importance.
 Sofía Campos from La Razón wrote that their performances appeal to multiple age demographics.
 The Washington Posts Sonia Rao mentioned that the concerts provided "a taste of a long-lost monoculture".
-Mark Beaumont observed that even the most skeptical critics of the group were turned into admirers on his column for The Times, emphasising that their dedication to live spectacles has regained them respect and credibility in all quarters.
+Mark Beaumont observed that even the most sceptical critics of the group were turned into admirers on his column for The Times, emphasising that their dedication to live spectacles has regained them respect and credibility in all quarters.

 Brazilian outlets coined the term "Coldplaymania" to describe their media dominance, given how the tour was subject of intense scrutiny in the country.
 Julio Maria from Estadão praised the band as "the last rock creation with the potential to fill stadiums".
 President Lula da Silva invited them to attend the 2025 United Nations Climate Change Conference.
 Following their show at Rock in Rio, spin-off festival The Town distributed LED wristbands.
 Samba schools employed them at the Sapucaí Carnival Parades as well.
 Warner Music's Marcela Moreira said the group inspired how Bruno Mars led his visit to Brazil in 2023.

 Publications have also reported on brands and companies launching campaigns referencing the tour once Coldplay announced dates in their respective countries.
 Celebrities from various fields garnered attention at the concerts, including those in cinema, television, music, and sports.
 Labour Party leader Keir Starmer faced backlash for accepting free tickets to watch the band at Manchester's Etihad Stadium.
 President Bongbong Marcos was scrutinised for using a helicopter to arrive at the Philippine Arena in Bocaue, while the public struggled with traffic congestion.
 Chancellor Karl Nehammer joined one of the Ernst-Happel-Stadion dates to inspect the security strategies adopted following the 2024 Vienna terrorism plot.
 Ta Nea writer Giorgos Skintsas stated that the shows in Athens overshadowed the European Parliament election that year.
 Jeff Speed from The Yorkshire Post recognised the tour as a "monolithic event".
 The Telegraphs James Hall argued that its positive reception cemented Coldplay as the best live band in the world.